-Alaska is a place full of breathtaking sights, clean air, and undeniable beauty.
-It’s easy to see why artist Sydney Laurence made it his home and never left.
+Alaska is a place full of breathtaking sights, clean air, and undeniable beauty so it’s easy to see why artist Sydney Laurence made it his home and never left.
 A vacation to the last frontier will leave you with an unforgettable experience.
-In a state over twice the size of Texas, the travel options might seem overwhelming.
+In a State over twice the size of Texas, the travel options might seem overwhelming.
 Alaska has mountain ranges, glaciers, tundra, abundant wildlife, and oh yeah the northern lights.
-The entire landscape is amazing but you would be missing out if you didn’t visit Byers Lake in Denali State Park.
+The entire landscape is amazing but you would be missing out if you didn’t visit Byers Lake Campground in Denali State Park.
 The lake and the surrounding wilderness are a fantastic place to experience nature without busloads of camera-toting, selfie-snapping tourists.

 Byers Lake is a dream for campers, kayakers, hikers, and all outdoors enthusiasts.
 The panorama doesn’t fail to please.
 Tree-lined-views, crystal clear lake shores, distant mountain ranges, beautiful skies, and Denali (Mount McKinley) cap off the view.
 Denali Southside River Guides offers kayak and canoe rentals and the lake’s sole boat dock gives you an easy place to launch.
 Gas powered motors aren’t allowed on the lake, so the peaceful surroundings aren’t disturbed by roaring engines.
 This is a place where you can commune with nature.
 Keep reading to learn more about why you need to visit Byers Lake.

 The campground at Byers Lake offers a few amenities.
 Already mentioned are the canoe and kayak rentals but you can also book a 1/2 day guided kayak tour of the lake with guides experienced in Alaskan wildlife, nature and local living.
 Consider making the tour a full day and add a raft excursion down the scenic, glacial fed Chulitna River.